en

 Koto Garden wisteria

-The Koto Garden, with about 1,000 square meters, was built around 1820.
-The garden houses two types of wisteria.
-The first, called Hiro no Nagafuji, has branches with purple flowers up to 1.5 meters long.
-The second, called Daruma Fuji is a flower with a sweet and soft fragrance.
+The Koto Garden, spanning approximately 1,000 square meters, was built around 1820.
+Within the garden, visitors can admire two varieties of wisteria.
+The first, known as Hiro no Nagafuji, boasts branches adorned with purple flowers reaching up to 1.5 meters in length.
+The second variety, Daruma Fuji, is a flower with a sweet and delicate fragrance.

 Koto Garden (広藤園)